MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 [Premium Gen2](../admin/service-premium-what-is.md#power-bi-premium-generation-2-preview) delivers scalability, performance, and cost-of-ownership benefits not available in AAS.

 Power BI Premium provides additional features that enable fast interactive analysis over big data.
-Features include aggregations, composite models, and hybrid tables.
+Such features include aggregations, composite models, and hybrid tables.
 Each feature offers a different way to optimally combine import and DirectQuery storage modes, effectively reducing memory use.
 AAS, on the other hand, doesn't support these capabilities; the entire data model uses either import or DirectQuery storage mode.

 Premium Gen2 limits memory per dataset, and not per capacity or server.
 On the other hand, AAS requires all data models fit in memory on a single server.
 That can require customers with large data models to purchase larger SKU sizes.

-Due to the distributed nature of the Premium Gen2 architecture, more datasets to be refreshed in parallel.
+Thanks to the distributed nature of the Premium Gen2 architecture, more datasets can be refreshed in parallel.
 Performing concurrent refreshes on the same AAS server can lead to refresh errors due to hitting the memory limits on the server.

 In Premium Gen2, CPU consumption during refresh is spread across 24-hour periods.
-Premium Gen2 [evaluates capacity throughput](../enterprise/service-premium-concepts.md) to provide resilience to temporal spikes in demand.
-When necessary, it can delay refreshes until sufficient resources are available.
-This automatic behavior reduces the need for customers to perform detailed analysis and manage automation scripts that scale servers up or down.
+Premium Gen2 [evaluates capacity throughput](../enterprise/service-premium-concepts.md) to provide resilience to temporal spikes in demand for compute resources.
+When necessary, it can delay refreshes until sufficient resources become available.
+This automatic behavior reduces the need for customers to perform detailed analysis and manage automation scripts to scale servers up or down.
 Premium Gen2 customers should decide on the optimal SKU size for their overall CPU consumption requirements.

 Premium Gen2 uses dynamic memory management of dataset caches.
 Datasets are candidates for eviction when they're not used.
-They''ll be loaded on-demand so that only the required data is loaded into memory without having to load the whole dataset.
+They'll be loaded on-demand so that only the required data is loaded into memory without having to load the whole dataset.
 On the other hand, AAS requires all data models be fully loaded in memory always.
-It means queries to AAS can rely on the data model being available, but – especially for capacities with a high number of data models and some of them used infrequently – dynamic memory management can make more efficient use of memory.
+It means queries to AAS can rely on the data model being available, but – especially for capacities with a high number of data models when some of them are used infrequently – dynamic memory management can make more efficient use of memory.

 Lastly, Premium Gen2 is able to better utilize next-generation hardware rollouts to benefit from scalability and performance enhancements.